List of Fables characters: Morgan le Fay

 In the Snow White story arc, after the story arc's title character is taken captive by Prince Brandish, Morgan is seen discussing rescue plans with her fellow witches, Ozma and Maddy.
 Because Brandish has bewitched himself so that any injury inflicted on him will also hurt Snow, the task is easier said than done, especially since the spell is difficult to break.
 Morgan comes up with a plan.
 They will not try to break the spell, but add to it instead: She will build in a delay between cause and effect, which will give them some wiggle room between the moment Brandish is killed, and when the same thing happens to Snow.
 Morgan begins the hard work of casting the spell, while Rose Red rescues Snow while Brandish is distracted.
 Snow then engages Brandish in a sword fight, while Morgan slowly, but carefully manages to unwind the spell that Brandish has cast on himself, allowing Snow to stab him straight through his heart.

-Unfortunately, the spell is not broken, merely delayed.
-In the Camelot story arc, Morgan breaks the bad news to Snow: Sooner or later, the fatal wound is bound to be inflicted on Snow herself, which will kill her.
+The spell however is not broken, but merely delayed.
+In the Camelot story arc, Morgan breaks the bad news to Snow: sooner or later, the fatal wound is bound to be inflicted on Snow herself, which will kill her.
 In Fairest In All the Land, Morgan, along with Bean Nighe, a Fabled oracle, were victims at the hands of Goldilocks.
-While Cinderella is able to bring back the victims of Goldilocks; she's only allowed to choose half.
+While Cinderella is able to bring back the victims of Goldilocks, she is only allowed to choose half.
 She ultimately chooses Morgan Le Fay, seeing her more valuable an alley for Fabletown.
-Snow White's fate is resolved in the same story; she is stabbed through the heart (as Morgan predicted) by Goldilocks.
-Fortunately, Cinderella is able to bring her back to life.
+Snow White's fate is resolved in the same story; she is stabbed through the heart (as Morgan predicted) by Goldilocks, but Cinderella is able to bring her back to life.

 The Farm

-This article is a list of fictional characters in the Vertigo comic book series Fables, Jack of Fables, Cinderella: From Fabletown with Love, Cinderella: Fables Are Forever and Fairest, published by DC Comics.
+This is a list of fictional characters in the Vertigo comic book series Fables, Jack of Fables, Cinderella: From Fabletown with Love, Cinderella: Fables Are Forever and Fairest, published by DC Comics.
 These are the characters who live at The Farm.